(Disclosure: Some of the links below may be affiliate links)

 Financial independence gives us more freedom to be present for our family and create stronger ties.

-I wish I will have more time in the future to spend with my children and develop stronger relationships with my wife, children, family, and friends.
+I wish I will have more time to spend with my children and develop stronger relationships with my wife, children, family, and friends.

 Of course, I am not delaying that!
 It is important not to use FI as an excuse for postponing spending time with dear ones.
 But being financially free helps in having more time to do more things that matter.